ServiceStack/Bundler/README.md

 All build scripts are in plain text, doesn't rely on any compiled dlls or .exe's (apart from node.exe) so it can be easily debugged and customized to suit your environment.

+## Fast at Runtime and Build time
+The build scripts use only pure 'js' implementations which allows all compilation and minification to happen within a single process.
+Bunder is also designed for maximum runtime performance where no compilation/minification happens at runtime (they're all generated at compile-time).
+Even the generated HTML output is cached in memory in production mode - so it has almost **no runtime overhead**.

 ## How it works

 You define css or js **bundles** (in plain text) that specifies the list of files you wish to bundle together.
 Running **bundler.cmd** (either as a short-cut key or post-build script) will scan through your **/Content** folder finding all defined **.js.bundle** and **.css.bundle** which it goes through, only compiling minifying new or changed files.